qqii/GetStarRailDaily/README.md

 8. Copy and paste the user agent into the document, replacing `<useragent>`.
    Once again, don't you date touch those quotes

-Your notepad document should now look something like this:
+Your notepad document should end with something like this:

 ```powershell
 function daily {